top of page

 Meet Linda

-ANIMAL THERAPY
+ANIMAL ASSISTANTS

 He was a senior dachshund I adopted, and he was my therapy assistant for almost 5 years.
 The lessons I learned from him are the foundation for the guide I developed to help animal lovers refresh their compassionate hearts.

 I thought that losing Chilidog would bring me inconsolable grief.
-Instead, I’ve experienced unexpected joy, gratitude and awe, because our bond continues to have a loving influence on my life and the lives of many other people and animals.
+Instead, I’ve experienced unexpected joy, gratitude, and awe, because our bond continues to have a loving influence on my life and the lives of many other people and animals.

 BLESSED BONDS